61 Best Logo Fonts and Which One Is Right for You

-This font can be amidst the top logo fonts for the business that are immensely connected with social media or want a humongous internet presence.
+This font can be among the top logo fonts for businesses that are immensely connected with social media or want a humongous internet presence.

 Reintroducing legibility lost in 1990s digital experimentation, Foco is unique and displays creativity and personality.
 Soft corners with quick radii and slow corners with wide radii make this font one of the best fonts for the logo.